ni/monodrive-documentation/docs/monoDrive_home/Camera.md

 A monoDrive Camera Sensor can support four different image types:

 - **RGB:** A three channel image of the scene
-- **Grayscale:** A single channel grayscale image of the scene.
+- **Grayscale:** A single channel grayscale image of the scene
 - **Semantic Segmentation:** Each object in the scene is semantically labeled by color
 - **Depth camera:** Provides a camera array where pixel values represent distance from the camera

-Image output size, instrinsic camera parameters, and various other settings can be controlled through each camera's configuration.
+Image output size, intrinsic camera parameters, and various other settings can be controlled through each camera's configuration.

 ## RGB Camera